Davitroon/DaviNotes/src/pages/java/basic-syntax.md

 ## 3. Control Structures

-Control structures define the flow of execution in a Java program, allowing the code to make decisions, repeat actions, or execute different blocks based on conditions.
+Control structures determine the direction of the program execution based on decisions and loops.

 ### 3.1 Conditional Statements